 On August 14, 2006, the Texas Commission on Environmental Quality (TCEQ) signed and published the latest version of the Texas Pollutant Discharge Elimination System (TPDES) Storm Water Multi-Sector General Permit TXR050000.
 This permit oversees storm water discharges from 30 types of industrial activities, including those involving air transportation.
 Air transportation facilities that are classified as SIC Code 45 and which have vehicle maintenance shops, equipment cleaning operations, and airport or aircraft deicing/anti-icing operations are regulated under this permitting program.
 Areas located within a regulated air transportation facility that are directly involved in vehicle maintenance (e.g., vehicle rehabilitation, mechanical repairs, painting, fueling, lubrication, etc.), equipment cleaning activities, and airport or aircraft deicing operations are specified as industrial activities and require permit coverage.
-The specific requirements for these activities are found under sector 5 of the general permit.
+The specific requirements for these activities are found under Sector S of the TPDES Multi Sector General Permit.